Upcoming: History Hustory* / Museum of Self-Care

 Crvenoj, boji žarene zemlje To the Earthen Red, 2022

-video 18’57”, installation with objects
+video 18’57”, Croatian speaking with English subtitles,

-Nat Schastnev (Based in Budapest, Hungary)
+Nat Schastnev

 Nat Schastnev is a trans* artivist, garbage upcycler, a facilitator of community based projects, and an ignorant engineer of noise machines.